Person In Charge

 - Reviewing the implemented isolation scheme with the Performing Authority and demonstrating energy free status.

-- Note that for electrical isolations, properly certified Responsible Electrical Persons will be required to isolate, label and secure electrical equipment.
+- Note that for electrical isolations, properly certified Responsible Electrical Persons will be required to properly isolate, label and secure electrical equipment.

 Performing Authority (Contractor)